JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/spells/enhance-ability.md

 ## Bear's Endurance

 The target has advantage on Constitution checks.
-It also gains `2d6` temporary hit points, which are lost when the spell ends.
+It also gains `dice: 2d6|avg` (`2d6`) temporary hit points, which are lost when the spell ends.

 ## Bull's Strength